Cost of Attendance

 The total cost of a Drexel at BCC education varies based on your course of study.

-Depending on your major, it will take two to three years of full-time study in the Drexel at BCC program to earn your degree, as some majors offer one or more co-op experiences.
+Depending on your major, it will take two to three years of full-time study in the Drexel at BCC program to earn your degree, as some majors offer co-op experiences.
 Drexel Co-op allows students to alternate periods of classroom study with periods of full-time professional experience.
 For more details, visit our Academic Overview.

 New Student Tuition and Fees

-Drexel Central is the University's one-stop service for student finance and registration information.
-To view our tuition and fee rates, visit the Drexel Central's Billing Information for Prospective Undergraduate Students.
+To view our tuition and fee rates, visit Drexel Central's Billing Information for Prospective Undergraduate Students page.

 For Burlington County College tuition and fees, visit the BCC Business Office website.

-International Students – Students/sponsors must add $4,500 to the total above for estimated miscellaneous expenses.
-Miscellaneous expenses include, but are not limited to, health insurance, books, and personal expenses.
+International Students – International students can refer to the cost of attendance charts on Drexel Central's Cost of Attendance page when completing their I-20/DS-2-19.
 Students can subtract their academic scholarships from the total amount that must be shown on their bank statements, as explained on the I-20/DS-2019 Application Form.